jernejjevsenak/rTG/cran-comments.md

 Dear CRAN,

 This is a regular update of the rTG package.
-The application of XPSgrwoth() is now demonstrated also with dendrometer data.
-Some minor modifications include more flexible input parameters and structures.
+In this version, I have expanded the functionality of the XPSgrowth() by incorporating the Double Gompertz function as an additional option for users.

 Best,
 Jernej